ksmera01/ReadMe-Generator/README.md

   ## Description

   The goal of this project was to create a read me generator.
-This generator will allow the user to create a functional, clean read me while saving much time with formatting.
+This generator will allow the user to create a functional, clean ReadMe while saving time and effort with formatting.
+Please enjoy!

   ## Table of Contents